 Getting involved and being an active part of the MechSE and College of Engineering communities through student organizations, leadership, and really just being present was truly the best decision I made in college.

 Suddenly, looking at it now, the answer to that question, “Where is home?” becomes much more clear.
-Urbana-Champaign is my home, and I’m going to miss it like crazy.
+Urbana-Champaign is my home, and I miss it like crazy.

 - Chris Nobre (BSME ’15), Project Engineer, Amazon